-- Any charges for non-Covered Health Services; - Copayments for Covered Health Services available by an optional Rider.

-- The amount of any reduced Benefits if you don't notify the Claims Administrator as described in (Section 1: What's Covered--Benefits) under the Must You Notify the Claims Administrator? column. - Charges that exceed Eligible Expenses. - Any Copayments for Covered Health Services in (Section 1: What's Covered--Benefits) that do not apply to the Out-of-Pocket Maximum.
+- Any charges for non-Covered Health Services; - Copayments for Covered Health Services available through any Outpatient Prescription Drug Rider. - Any Copayments for Covered Health Services in (Section 1: What's Covered--Benefits) that do not apply to the Out-of-Pocket Maximum.